MyMel2001/NodeBench/BENCH.md

 ### Fail conditions

-Any answer that does not correctly identify the man's condition and the bartender's action to solve it.
+Any answer that does not correctly identify the man's condition and the bartender's action to solve it, or refusal to comply.

 ---